dankovacek/run_of_river_intro/content/_build/html/_sources/intro.md

 Hydropower Resource Study in Sierra Leone, 2010.
 ```

-There's too much to cover in two sessions, so rather than risk information overload and monotony I've picked a few exercises from my EENG 8222 curriculum to try and incorporate activities and interaction.
+There's too much to cover in two sessions, so I've picked a few exercises from my EENG 8222 curriculum to try and incorporate some activities and interaction.
 Your feedback is welcome, and participation is encouraged!

 ## Topics Covered